 You should use the Course Schedule as a guide for studying and planning in this course.
-I have included the dates for each exam, quiz, and assignment so that you can plan your time wisely.
+I have included the dates for each exam, quiz, assignment, and course topic so that you can plan your time wisely.
 Remember to make full use of the lecture support materials and reading study questions provided on Carmen with each course topic.
 These have been created so that you will have a clear roadmap to success in this class.